edizaydogan/edizaydogan/README.md

 I'm a Computer Engineer with a Bachelor's degree from Yıldız Technical University.
 ----------------------------------------------------------------------------------

-I am looking for a full-time career opportunity where I can contribute to and grow within Mobile Development, Backend Development or Data-related roles.
+I am looking for a full-time career opportunity where I can contribute to and grow within Mobile or Backend Development.

 * 🌍  I'm based in Istanbul, Turkey
 * ✉️  You can contact me at [edizaydogan@gmail.com](mailto:edizaydogan@gmail.com)
-* 🧠  I'm learning C# and .NET
+* 🧠  I'm learning .NET and React with Inveon Fullstack Bootcamp
 * ⚡  I have a dog named Robin

 ### Skills